laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

-Transient gradient artifact filtering in the Fourier domain from 2D time-resolved spectroscopy map.
+Transient gradient artifact filtering in the Fourier domain on 2D time-resolved spectroscopy map.

-First separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [Moisan, 2010] to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the non-periodic nature of the image (see https://github.com/sbrisard/moisan2011), then filter the artifact from the periodic component in the Fourier domain using an ellipse with a cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map, which is then lightly filtered using a Gaussian 3x3 kernel to remove any remaining high frequency noise.
-NB: the moisan2011 python package must be installed explicitly.
+- First separate the input image (time-resolved spectroscopy map) into "smooth" and "periodic" components as per [Moisan, 2010](https://link.springer.com/article/10.1007/s10851-010-0227-1) to reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the
+- non-periodic nature of the image.

+- Filter the artifact from the periodic component in the Fourier domain using an ellipse with a pass-band cutout at the center to preserve the low-frequency content of the baseline data.
+Additional pass-band areas can be added to fine-tune the filtering (see *Optional parameters* below).

+- Recombine the filtered periodic component with the smooth component to generate the filtered map.

+- A light gaussian filtering using a 3x3 kernel (blurring) is applied to the filtered result to remove any remaining high frequency noise.

+- The script can accommodate non-uniformly sampled data in time and/or wavelength.

+- The moisan2011 python package must be installed explicitly from [GitHub](https://github.com/sbrisard/moisan2011).

-Calling the script: *transient_grating_artifact_filter(fname, λ0_pump, artifact_extent_λ, artifact_extent_t, threshold_ellipse, threshold_cutout, filter_fill_ellipse)*
+Calling the script: *transient_grating_artifact_filter(fname, λ0_pump, artifact_extent_λ,
+artifact_extent_t, threshold_ellipse, threshold_cutout, filter_fill_ellipse)*

 The data are read from a Matlab, Excel, or .csv format file from the *data* subdirectory, the results are written to the *output* subdirectory.